Coronavirus fears knock HK shares to 7-week low after Lunar New Year break

 * Hang Seng, H-shares both down nearly 3%

-The index hit a seven-week low with shares of China-exposed stocks, financials and the travel sector falling as fears about a potential pandemic of the virus, which originated late last year in Wuhan in central China, intensified.
+The index hit a seven-week low with shares of China-exposed stocks, financials and the travel and tourism sectors leading declines as fears about a potential pandemic of the virus, which originated late last year in Wuhan in central China, intensified.

 Macau casino operators Galaxy Entertainment and Melco International Development each fell more than 5%.
 Airline Cathay Pacific dropped 3%.